Mazda CX-3 vs Honda HR-V

 Who Should Buy Which?

-Buy the Mazda CX-3 if: You want the lower entry price, prioritise performance, need more boot space, or prefer Mazda's approach to design and ownership experience.
+Buy the Mazda CX-3 if: You want the lower entry price, prioritise performance, need stronger towing, or prefer Mazda's approach to design and ownership experience.

 The Verdict

-The Mazda CX-3 takes 3 of 5 key spec categories and comes in at a lower price.
-The Honda HR-V will save you roughly $171 a year in fuel.
+This is genuinely close.
+The Mazda CX-3 and Honda HR-V trade blows across the spec sheet, and neither runs away with an outright win.
+The Honda HR-V will save you roughly $29 a year in fuel.
+If boot space matters, the Honda HR-V has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions